Fixing of WordPress Old URL Redirecting to New URL when a WordPress post’s slug changes can follow the below steps.

 7. We can see all the old slugs details in the below screenshot.

-8. Check all tables at the left side bottom of the tables as shown in the screenshot and hit the delete option, all the table should be deleted.
+8. Check all tables at the left side bottom of the tables, as shown in the screenshot, and hit the delete option; all the tables should be deleted.

-The below screenshot shows Single Database field delete alert with an example.
+The below screenshot shows the Single Database field delete alert with an example.

-Means no more old slug URLs in the database the problem with the WordPress Automatic Old URL Redirecting to New URL when a post’s URL or slug changes is fixed or removed.
+Means no more old slug URLs in the database the problem with the WordPress Automatic Old URL Redirecting to New URL when a post’s URL or slug changes are fixed or removed.

-If you want to edit or save new URL instead of old URL you can follow all steps don’t delete and you can edit each field and update the new URL or slug as per below screenshot.
+If you want to edit or save a new URL instead of an old URL, you can follow all steps that don’t delete, and you can edit each field and update the new URL or slug as per below screenshot.

 1. Top 20 Free Yoast SEO Alternatives & Competitors for WordPress Websites